TannerGalloway/TannerGalloway/README.md

 1.  **✒️ [InkProv](https://github.com/TeamTandamett/inkprov)**

-    - Inkprov is an application that enables users to collaboratively create and share stories in real-time with the improv concept of “yes... and”.
+    - Inkprov is a platform that enables users to collaboratively create and share stories in real-time.
+The platform blends the "Spontaneous" nature of improv’s “yes... and” with structured storytelling.
+It allows multiple users to work together on creative writing projects, encouraging creativity.
-    - _Technologies Used:_ JavaScript, React, NodeJS, Express, PostgreSQL
+    - _Technologies Used:_ JavaScript, Typescript, React, NodeJS, Express, PostgreSQL

 2.  **🌐 [ExploreNation](https://github.com/tannergalloway/ExploreNation)**